lostmsu/lostmsu/README.md

 <h1 align="center">Hi 👋, I'm Victor Nova</h1>
 <h4 align="center">Enterpreneur | .NET developer | OSS maintainer</h4>

 I'm the founder of [Lost Tech](https://losttech.software/), a company that makes anything deep learning possible on .NET platform.
+I double in compilers and translators too!

 Feel free to reach out to me anywhere about that kind of stuff, or read our [ML blog](https://ml.blogs.losttech.software/) for cool samples.